Murals in Tibetan Buddhist monasteries: Bodhisattvas

-These Buddha families are depicted in murals to represent the full spectrum of enlightened qualities and to inspire practitioners to cultivate and embody these qualities in their spiritual journey.
+These Buddha families are depicted in murals to represent the full spectrum of enlightened qualities, and to inspire practitioners to cultivate and embody these qualities in their spiritual journey.

-Bodhisattvas: Bodhisattvas are compassionate beings who have attained advanced levels of realization but choose to postpone their own enlightenment to help sentient beings.
-Avalokiteshvara (the embodiment of compassion), Manjushri (the embodiment of wisdom), and Vajrapani (the embodiment of power) are among the most revered bodhisattvas depicted in murals.
+Bodhisattvas are compassionate beings who have attained advanced levels of realization but postpone their own enlightenment to help sentient beings.
+Avalokiteshvara (the embodiment of compassion), Manjushri (the embodiment of wisdom), and Vajrapani (the embodiment of power) are among the most-revered bodhisattvas depicted in murals.